-The proposed "Vape and Smoke Shop Location and Operating Requirements Act" in West Virginia establishes a regulatory framework for the operation of vape and smoke shops.
-Key provisions include restrictions on the proximity of these shops to schools, daycare facilities, parks, and other public spaces, ensuring that no public entrance is located within 5,280 feet of such establishments.
-The bill also mandates that advertising must be safe and not appeal to minors, with strict guidelines on signage to maintain community standards.
-The county health department is designated as the authority responsible for administering these regulations, including processing permit applications, conducting inspections, and enforcing compliance.
+The proposed "Vape and Smoke Shop Location and Operating Requirements Act" aims to create a regulatory framework for the establishment and operation of vape and smoke shops in West Virginia.
+Key provisions include restrictions on the proximity of these shops to schools, daycare facilities, parks, and other public places, ensuring that no public entrance is located within 5,280 feet of such establishments.
+The bill also sets forth specific aesthetic and content guidelines for signage to prevent appeal to minors, including prohibitions on displaying merchandise in a manner visible from public areas.

 Statutes affected: